WofWca/snowflake-generalized/README.md

 [Snowflake](https://snowflake.torproject.org/),
 but faster thanks to not using Tor.

-Acts as a TCP (and maybe UDP in the future) tunnel between the user ([client](./client/main.go)) and the [server](./server/main.go), much like `ssh -L`.
+Acts as a TCP or UDP tunnel
+between the user ([client](./client/main.go)) and the [server](./server/main.go), much like `ssh -L`.
 <!-- As proposed in
 ["Snowflake as a generic TCP (UDP?) forwarder (like `ssh -L`)"](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/issues/40168) -->

-This, in turn, allows the client to access any blocked TCP service, such as [a SOCKS proxy](https://github.com/serjs/socks5-server) or your favorite (but blocked) VPN service provider.
+This, in turn, allows the client to access any blocked TCP / UDP service, such as [a SOCKS proxy](https://github.com/serjs/socks5-server) or your favorite (but blocked) VPN service provider.